From the Dean

 LAW 7403.
 Seminar: Advanced Constitutional Law.
 2 cr. hrs.

-This seminar provides a review of the Supreme Court's most recent constitutional rulings, in-depth treatment of certain topics from the basic constitutional law courses, exposure to several topics normally not covered in those courses, and a survey of emerging constitutional issues.
+A seminar course that provides a review of the Supreme Court's most recent constitutional rulings, in-depth treatment of certain topics from the basic constitutional law courses, exposure to several topics normally not covered in those courses, and a survey of emerging constitutional issues.
+Prereq: LAW 7001.

-This course engages students in advanced exercises in legal writing.
-The goal of the course is to deepen a student's command of the writing process and to expand a student's ability to develop, structure, and write legal texts for a variety of writing purposes and audiences.
+Engages students in advanced exercises in legal writing.
+The goal is to deepen a student's command of the writing process and to expand a student's ability to develop, structure, and write legal texts for a variety of writing purposes and audiences.
 Prereq: LAW 7004, LAW 7005.

 LAW 7420.
 Seminar: Child Maltreatment.
 2 cr. hrs.

 A seminar which examines the legal, social and psychological dynamics of violence directed at children.

 LAW 7422.
 Seminar: Corporate Criminal Liability.
 2 cr. hrs.

 Study of the legal issues arising from the criminal conduct of publicly held corporations and their employees.
 Topics addressed include theories of enterprise punishment, the utility of corporate codes of conduct, the attorney-client privilege in a corporate context, criminal RICO prosecutions, liability for mail fraud and false claims, and strategies in responding to the criminal investigation of a corporate client.

 LAW 7429.
 Seminar: The Foreign Affairs Constitution.
 2 cr. hrs.